 What market conditions had a direct impact on the bond market this quarter?

-Credit Markets - Credit spreads benefitted from the investor optimism and risk-on bias prevalent since the November elections.
-The option-adjusted spread of the BofA Merrill Lynch 1-3 Year AAA-A U.S. Corporate Index tightened from 70 basis points (bps) to 61 bps over the quarter, adding additional return to the index's incremental coupon income.
-Corporate issuers took advantage of strong investor demand for spread product, printing $579B of term debt in the quarter - up 12.6% from last year's levels.
-Secondary market liquidity remained solid as markets were relatively calm during the quarter.
+Credit Markets - Credit spreads tightened further as investors shrugged off the general dysfunction in Washington and the dimming prospects for fiscal and tax reforms.
+The option-adjusted spread of the BofA Merrill Lynch 1-5 Year AAA-A U.S. Corporate Index tightened from 68 basis points (bps) to 60 bps over the quarter, adding additional return to the index's incremental coupon income.
+Secondary market liquidity remained robust as market volatility remained relatively low during the quarter.

-The public rating environment for AAA- to A-rated bank and corporate credit remained relatively benign, although headline risk did touch high-quality issuers such as Reckitt Benckiser and Unilever.
+The public rating environment for AAA- to A-rated bank and corporate credit remained relatively benign, although the Canadian and Australian banking sectors experienced one-notch downgrades in the quarter on growing domestic mortgage and housing concerns.

 What strategic moves were made and why?